-Practical experience with the new provision is limited.
-So far it seems that there continue to be significant cantonal differences.
+In practice, it seems that there continue to be significant cantonal differences.
 In Basel, it seems that the number of Dublin detainees has gone down, while in Grisons, persons with a negative Dublin decision continue to be detained systematically as long as there is room in the detention facility.
-This practice seems to be contrary to the intentions and preconditions of the Dublin III Regulation.
+411 This practice seems to be contrary to the intentions and preconditions of the Dublin III Regulation.